OrcaSlicer/OrcaSlicer_WIKI/material_settings/multimaterial/material_multimaterial.md

 After a tool change, the exact position of the newly loaded filament inside the nozzle may not be known, and the filament pressure is likely not yet stable.
 Before purging the print head into an infill or a sacrificial object, Orca Slicer will always prime this amount of material into the wipe tower to produce successive infill or sacrificial object extrusions reliably.

+## Multi Filament

+Enable long retraction when extruder change and it's retraction distance when extruder change value.

-## Tool change parameters with single extruder MM printers
+## Tool change parameters with single extruder

 These settings control filament loading and unloading for single-extruder multimaterial systems (where multiple filaments are fed to a single hotend).
 They govern how much filament is primed or purged on the wipe tower, the speeds used during load/unload phases, delays for flexible materials, cooling-move behaviour, stamping and the ramming routine.
 Proper tuning reduces cross-contamination between filaments and improves tool-change reliability.